Delays requested in harassment cases against former Horry County detective

-MYRTLE BEACH, SC (WBTW) – Court documents filed last week say attorneys for three women who claim to have been harassed by a former Horry County Police Department Detective are asking for a delay in the proceedings.
+MYRTLE BEACH, SC (WBTW) – Court documents filed last week say attorneys involved in the cases of three women who claim to have been harassed by a former Horry County Police Department detective are asking for a delay in the proceedings.

 Jane Doe 2, Jane Doe 3 and Jane Doe 4 are the plaintiffs named in the cases included in the documents.
 Jane Doe 1 and Jane Doe 5 settled her case against the Horry County Police Department in late January and late May, respectively.